 This is felt in particular at either end of the age spectrum.
 Among the elderly, access to safe and comfortable walking infrastructure has been shown to improve and extend the quality of life of senior residents.
 Among our youth, there is more exercise – and more freedom – when parents feel comfortable letting their children walk or bike to a friend’s house, or to a store, or to school.
 Though these instances might seem highly localized, their cumulative effect on the well-being of residents of all ages is worthy of consideration.

-Another consideration with how a mobility network is built has to do with the working-class and the challenges for lower income households.
+Another consideration of how a mobility network is built has to do with the working-class and the challenges for lower income households.
 Recently, the United Way of Madison County completed their “Community Needs Assessment”, an analysis of the issues facing the most vulnerable segments of our population.
 ‘Access to Transportation’ was consistently rated the highest, or among the highest, by those surveyed in terms of stressors.
 More than food, more than rent, more than child care, the ability to get around town – to get their children to school, to get to and from employment, to access goods and services – was cited as one of the biggest challenges faced by lower-income residents.

 Even more striking was that when reviewing the ranking of concerns from the perspective of the service providers or other local stakeholders, transportation was not as highly ranked.
 This illustrates the fact that the need may be much greater than a surface analysis would indicate.
 To that end, providing a more varied mobility network would help reduce the pressure on families who might have limited resources for getting where they need to go.